gianlisi/polarOcean/README.md

 # Polar Ocean
-Python code showcasing the preprocessing, regreidding and processing of several datasets from NASA, NOAA, and the UK Center for Polar Observations and Modeling.
+Python code showcasing the preprocessing, regridding and processing of several datasets from NASA, NOAA, and the UK Center for Polar Observations and Modeling.
 Two versions of the code are provided:

 `processDatasetSimple.py` is a basic version of the code that access the required input files remotely.